 Australia travel diary: Melbourne

 Melbourne was the very first stop on our east coast Australia road trip.
 We stayed there for three nights but this is by no means an extensive guide to Melbourne as we were so jet lagged that we didn’t end up seeing as much of this cosmopolitan city as we would have liked to…but that’s a great excuse to go back!
+We really want to have another visit and stay in some accommodation near station pier melbourne so we can see more of the city.

 We stayed in Chelsea and we spent the first day exploring Chelsea Beach which is beautiful with clear blue water, soft sand and cute beach huts.
 We stopped along the way for coffees and swimming and it was a perfect chilled afternoon.
+I had to contact a Dentist Melbourne since I had really bad tooth ache, but luckily it got better pretty quickly.

 The Moonlit Sanctuary